Omnipresence-Ventures-Pvt-Ltd/quote-management-challenge/README.md

 This challenge simulates a real-world feature module you’d build on our platform.
 It tests how you think, code, and ship.

+✅ Submission Instructions
+Fork this repo

+Complete the challenge within 48 hours

+Push your code to your fork

+Share your forked repo link with us via email at: tech@omnipresence.com

+Bonus points for:

+Notion/Loom video walking through your code

+CI/CD, docker setup, observability practices

 ---

 ## 🎯 Objective